rrowlands/poliscore/README.md

 - DynamoDB
 - S3

-The project is fully open-sourced under MIT license, which effectively means: do whatever you want with it.
+The project is fully open-sourced under MIT license.